A Look Back On Agile

 Some ask, is this bad?
 Was the initial project scope right anyhow?
 Were there too many features and functions that were on the nice-to-have list that snuck into the required for business?
 Sometimes Agile will help trim the fat and provide focus to make sure we do not shop hungry.

 The initial desired scope is key, and this is where it gets bad.
 Maybe, it turns out the architecture chosen has led you down the wrong path throughout the learning curve.
 Then there are a few restarts that need to occur to introduce new patterns, components, operating concepts, etc. If this architecture reset is done with only the development and management project team, this could happen multiple times, making this very inefficient.
 A way to avoid this is to have any re-architecture needs involving the proper stake and stockholders govern and invest in the program.
 Whereas Agile tends to be responding to the functional manager, if the design, flow, and strategy needs to be reset.
 Then, those questions need to go beyond the functional manager, and return to the right stakeholders.

 The Ugly – Government Contracting is Not Ready For Agile… Today

-Consider if you do firm fixed price contracts with the US federal government how you define deliverables up front.
-Articles like Fixed Price Contracts for Agile Teams give you ways to play the cards you are dealt and work within the Firm Fixed Price framework, but there is a hard reality to consider.
-If the epics are in development, user stories unknown, and specific components unknown, then make sure the contracts are setup to define deliverables developed and deployed in 2 week sprints.
+Consider if your firm does fixed price contracts with the US federal government, which determines how you define deliverables up front.
+Many articles demonstrate ways to play the cards you are dealt and work within the Firm Fixed Price framework.
+However, there is a hard reality to consider.
+If the epics are in development, then you must make sure the contracts are set up to define deliverables that are developed and deployed in 2 week sprints.